Kreolwolf1/factory-nodejs/node.js tutorials/managingConfigurations/readme.md

 **Cons**:

- - Can be configured only with environments variables (it can be eliminated by reassigning the process.env object)
+ - Can be configured only with environments variables (it can be eliminated by reassigning the **process.env** object).

 >**Note**: You need to use **env** variables for configuration.
 When you want to change the configuration base directory (by default, the module looks for it in the porject root), take the following step: